 Paddy Lillis – Usdaw General Secretary says:

 “World Mental Health Day is an important annual event highlighting how common mental health problems are across the globe, shining a light on an everyday issue.
-Usdaw supports the work of mental health charities and organisations and salutes our lay-reps for all they do to help members deal with issues in the workplace.”
+Usdaw supports the work of mental health organisations and salutes our lay-reps for all they do to help members deal with issues in the workplace.”

 Usdaw’s ‘It’s good to talk’ campaign